treasure-data/td-client-java/README.md

 A java client for accessing [Treasure Data API](http://docs.treasuredata.com/articles/rest-api).
 With this client, you can:
- - Make queries to Treasure Data
+ - submit Hive/Presto queries to Treasure Data
- - Check the status of jobs (queries)
+ - check the status of jobs (queries)
- - Retrieve query results
+ - retrieve query results
- - Check the information of databases and tables
+ - check the information of databases and tables

 td-client-java is built for Java 1.7 or higher, and licensed under Apache License Version 2.0.